Try http://www.brownbear.it for online top up. Orange France and SFR.

 - Top up with Mobicarte Vouchers

-May 9th Update – the Holiday Sim is triple cut – use as nano, micro or mini.
-No need for a sim cutter to get the smaller sizes.
+The Holiday Sim is triple cut – use as nano, micro or mini.

 Orange France Hoiday Sim can be used in these countries – Andorra, Azores, Aland islands, Germany, Austria, Balearic islands, Belgium, Bulgaria, Canary islands, Cyprus, Corfu (island), Crete, the Cyclades, Croatia, Denmark, Spain, Estonia, Faeroe Islands, Finland, Gibraltar, Greece, Guernsey, Hungary, Ireland, Iceland, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Madeira, Malta, Isle of Man, Norway, Netherlands, Poland, Portugal, Czech Republic, Rhodes (Island), Romania, United Kingdom, San Marino, Sardinia, Sicily, Slovakia, Switzerland, Sweden, Vatican